Alabama State Route 158: Route description

 SR 158 serves as a connector route between U.S. Route 98 (US 98) and U.S. Route 45 (US 45) to the west and Interstate 65 (I-65) and U.S. Route 43 (US 43) to the east.
-It is planned as a four-lane expressway that connects Mississippi, Semmes, the University of Mobile and Saraland, but portions of it west of the university are still two-lane as of 2024.
+It is planned as a four-lane expressway that connects Mississippi, Semmes, the University of Mobile and Saraland, but portions of it west of the university are still two-lane as of 2026.
 The route widens to five lanes at its intersection with SR 213 near its interchange with I-65 at exit 13.
 The highway narrows to two lanes east of the interstate highway as it continues to its intersection with US 43.

 History

 SR 158 was first formed in 1972, starting at US 43 at Saraland and ending with US 45 at Kushla.

 In the early 2000s, SR 158 was planned to be expanded with an estimated cost of $180 million.
 Construction of SR 158 began in 2004.

 Construction was halted in 2007, due to a lawsuit that was filed by Mobile Bay Keepers against Alabama DOT.
 The lawsuit was over the violation of the Clean Water Act since they were letting construction runoff enter the watershed off the drinking water supply for Mobile County.

-The unfinished part of SR 158 became know as the extension.
-In 2017, the state of Alabama directed $65 millon from the BP oil spill settlement money and an additional $50 million dollars to complete the project and extend the current road from its previous western terminus at Newburn Road 12.16 mi to US 98.
+The unfinished part of SR 158 became known as the extension.
+In 2017, the state of Alabama directed $65 million from the BP oil spill settlement money and an additional $50 million to complete the project and extend the current road from its previous western terminus at Newburn Road 12.16 mi to US 98.
 It bypasses a stretch of US 98 ("Old 98"), colloquially known as "Bloody 98" by locals due to its high amount of traffic fatalities.
 The extension was estimated to cost $80 million.
-After about decade, construction resume in 2017.
+After about a decade, construction resumed in 2017.
 Construction was scheduled for completion by late 2023 to early 2024.
 Most of the route is completed, with the portion west of Wilmer still under construction as of June 2023.
 The extension opened to traffic on October 17, 2023.